-Let's find the best solution for you and your companion!
+Let's find the best solution for you and your partner!

-Each relationship between a master and his companion is different and the expectations that flow from it as well.
-Explain to me what you expect from the relationship with your pet or your loyal canine sports partner and we will find the best solution for you both!
+Every relationship between an owner and their companion is different, and so are the expectations that come with it.
+Tell me what you expect from your relationship with your pet or your loyal canine sports partner, and together we'll find the best solution for both of you!

 Prices

-This is the most important and the longest, between 45 minutes and an hour.
-It allows you to target your expectations and prepare for future sessions.
+This is the most important and longest session, lasting between 45 minutes and an hour.
+It allows us to target your expectations and prepare for future sessions.

 Individual group session

-With a small group (usually 4 people, or more if necessary for group education), each session is tailored to the dog's needs.
-Groups are created to help your dog learn or rehabilitate.
+With a small group (usually 4 people, or more if needed for group training), each session is tailored to the dog's needs.
+The groups are created to facilitate your dog's learning or rehabilitation.

 35€